cpbritton/devicie-bot/docs/LOCAL_DEPLOYMENT.md

 ## Detailed Development Container setup instructions

 The solution contains a [development container](https://code.visualstudio.com/docs/remote/containers) with all the required tooling to develop and deploy the accelerator.
-To deploy the Chat With Your Data accelerator using the provided development container you will also need:
+To deploy the Devicie Digital Technician accelerator using the provided development container you will also need:

 * [Visual Studio Code](https://code.visualstudio.com)
 * [Remote containers extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)